 Bitcoin is the granddaddy of them all, the original cryptocurrency and the first major application of blockchain.
-The currency launched in 2009 and gradually grew in value until 2017, when after topping $1,000 per coin for the first time the price began to rally until it hit a high of nearly $20,000 on December 18.
+The currency launched in 2009 and gradually grew in value until 2017.
+After topping $1,000 per coin for the first time that year the price began to rally until it hit a high of nearly $20,000 on December 18.

 The white sheet published by Satoshi Nakamoto, the mysterious creator of bitcoin, explains the goals and purposes of the electronic currency in detail.

 Nakamoto writes “A purely peer-to-peer version of electronic cash would allow online payments to be sent directly from one party to another without going through a financial institution”.
 In design, bitcoin is a currency intended to cuts out third parties like banks or credit card companies.
 It can do that because the system of storing information on the blockchain removes the need for a third party to verify transactions.